CCA-Public/diskimageprocessor/README.md

 * SWAP
 * YAFFS2

+## Supported disk image types

+* raw (dd, iso, img, etc.)
+* EnCase/EWF (E01)

+*Note: EnCase disk images are converted to raw disk images for processing using [libewf](https://github.com/libyal/libewf)'s `ewf_export` utility.
+In Processing mode, the converted raw image is retained in the SIP unless the user selects to retain only logical files.

 ## Installation

 This utility is designed for easy use in BitCurator v1.8.0+.
 It requires Python 2.7 (to run the GUI) and Python 3.4+ (to run the scripts that analyze and process disk images), both of which are already included in BitCurator.